-These condensed interim consolidated financial statements have been prepared in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting, as issued by the International Accounting Standards Boards ("IASB"), on a basis consistent with the significant accounting policies disclosed in the recent annual financial statements.
-These condensed interim consolidated financial statements were approved by the board of directors for issue on May 30, 2018.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Boards ("IASB"), and interpretations of the International Financial Reporting Interpretations Committee.
+These consolidated financial statements were approved by the board of directors for issue on April 27, 2018.